 Repeat this pattern—exhaling and inhaling through one nostril, then the other—for 3-5 minutes.
 Release the hand and sit quietly, observing the tranquility that this practice brings.

 How To Practice Yogic Bee Breathing

 To practice bee breathing (called bhramari pranayama in Sanskrit), sit tall in a comfortable position.
-Close the eyes.
+Close your eyes.
 Gently cup the hands over the ears.
 Inhale slowly and fully through the nose.
 With the lips closed, exhale and make a smooth, long humming sound.
-Imagine mimicking a bumble bee—the inspiration for this practice’s name.
+Imagine mimicking a bumblebee—the inspiration for this practice’s name.
 Again inhale slowly and fully, then exhale and make a long, slow humming sound.

 With each exhalation, concentrate on the vibration felt in the lips, throat, or chest.
 Repeat around 10 rounds.
 Then release the hands and marinate in the soothing vibrations of this practice.

 Either of these pranayama exercises can be practiced at any time of day.
 Whether in the morning after rising, just before bed, or in times of work stress, they bring balance to the mind and vata dosha; acting on the root cause of gas and bloating.